-The ACLK, ACLKEN and ARESETn signals are shared between the core, the AXI4-Stream data interfaces, and the AXI4-Lite control interface.
+The ACLK, ACLKEN and ARESETn signals are shared between the core and the AXI4-Stream data interfaces.
+The AXI4-Lite control interface has its own set of clock, clock enable and reset pins: S\AXI\ACLK, S\AXI\ACLKEN and S\AXI\ARESETn.
 Refer to The Interrupt Subsystem for a description of the INTC\IF and IRQ pins.